Autodesk Flex | Pay as You Go Pricing for Occasional Use

 Flex tokens have replaced cloud credits for products and services charged per result.
 Once your cloud credits expire, you must purchase Flex tokens for continued access.
 See rates for products and services included with Flex.
 If Flex is not yet available in your country, contact us.

 No educational discounts are available for Flex.
-However, qualified Education plan customers can continue to use free Cloud Credits to access Autodesk services that require cloud computing such as Fusion 360 Generative Design.
+However, qualified Education plan customers can continue to use free Cloud Credits to access Autodesk services that require cloud computing such as Fusion 360 Generative Design (US Site) .

 |Token quantity